WandThe Magic Wand and Other Operators

 Definition of hwand

 H1 \* (H1 \−∗ H2) ==> H2.
-Intuitively, if one thinks of the star H1 \* H2 as the addition H1 + H2, then one can think of H1 \−∗ H2 as the subtraction -H1 + H2.
-The entailment stated above essentially captures the idea that (-H1 + H2) + H1 simplifies to H2.
+Intuitively, if we think of the star H1 \* H2 as a sort of addition, H1 + H2, then we can think of H1 \−∗ H2 as the subtraction -H1 + H2.
+The entailment above intuitively captures the idea that (-H1 + H2) + H1 simplifies to H2.

 Note, however, that the operation H1 \−∗ H2 only makes sense if H1 describes a piece of heap that "can" be subtracted from H2.
 Otherwise, the predicate H1 \−∗ H2 characterizes a heap that cannot possibly exist.
 Informally speaking, H1 must somehow be a subset of H2 for the subtraction -H1 + H2 to make sense.